gitblit/fathom/fathom-site/docs/quartz.md

                 ├── Jobs.java
                 └── quartz.properties
 ```
+!!!
+Note
+    This *module* depends on the value of the `application.package` setting.
+If you have specified an application package then your Jobs class must be `${package}/conf/Jobs.java`.

 ## Configuration

-By default, this module will try to configure Quartz from a `conf/quartz.properties` file, if it exists.
+By default, this module will try to configure Quartz from a `conf/quartz.properties` resource file.

 ## Usage